ColinRobbins/Homeassistant-Lightwave-TRV/README.md

 ## Getting Started

 Lightwave does not provide an interface, via the API, to query the Lightwave Hub for the current TRV status.
 Instead the status is broadcast to the LAN.
-Thus this integration comes in two components.
-A HomeAssistant custom configurations, and a proxy.
-The proxy captures the TRV broadcast messages, and makes them available to a HomeAssistant polling loop.
+This proxy captures the TRV broadcast messages, and makes them available to a HomeAssistant polling loop.

 ### Installing